Tom Clancy's Splinter Cell (video game): Plot

 In August 2004, former U.S. Navy SEAL officer Sam Fisher joins the National Security Agency, as part of its newly formed division "Third Echelon", headed by his old friend Irving Lambert.
 Two months later, aided by technical expert Anna "Grim" Grimsdóttír and field runner Vernon Wilkes Jr., he is sent to Georgia to investigate the disappearance of two CIA officers.
 One had been installed into the new government of Georgian president Kombayn Nikoladze, who seized power in a bloodless coup d'état following the assassination of his predecessor; the other was sent in to find the first after her disappearance.
-Fisher discovers both were murdered on Nikoladze's orders by former Spetsnaz member Vyacheslav Grinko, after it transpires that Georgia is secretly waging an ethnic cleansing campaign across Azerbaijan with Georgian commandos.
+Fisher discovers both were murdered on Nikoladze's orders by former Spetsnaz member Vyacheslav Grinko, after discovering that Georgia is secretly waging an ethnic cleansing campaign across Azerbaijan with Georgian commandos.
 After this is exposed to the international community, NATO launches action in Azerbaijan, prompting Nikoladze to go underground.

 Third Echelon soon discovers a data exchange is taking place between a Caspian oil rig and the Georgian presidential palace.
 Fisher intercepts this, discovering information about an item called "The Ark", as well as evidence that there is a mole in the CIA.
 Shortly after this, North America is hit by a massive cyber warfare attack directed at military targets, to which Nikoladze claims responsibility before declaring war on the United States and its allies.
 Investigating the leak, Fisher infiltrates the CIA headquarters and discovers a staff member backed-up data to an unsecured laptop.
 He captures the employee, who explains that the laptop was later exploited by a Virginian-based network owned by Kalinatek, Inc, a tech company controlled by the Georgians.
 After Grim's efforts to access their servers spooks them, Fisher is sent in to recover an encryption key from a technician in the building, before Georgian-hired mafiosos attempt to liquidate all the incriminating evidence.
 While extracting Fisher, Wilkes is mortally wounded and dies soon afterwards.